Roy Garden

-Roy Garden is a former Zimbabwean international lawn and indoor bowler.
+Roy George Garden (20 March 1961 – 20 January 2023) was an international lawn and indoor bowler from Zimbabwe.

 Garden was born in Bulawayo in 1961 and was educated in Bulawayo, Harare and Mutare.
-He joined the police force in 1980 and in 1998 he competed in the Commonwealth Games where he won the gold medal in the singles at the 1998 Commonwealth Games in Kuala Lumpur.
+He joined the police force in 1980, briefly serving in the British South Africa Police before it became the Zimbabwe Republic Police.
+He left the police in 1983.
+In 1998, he competed in the Commonwealth Games where he won the gold medal in the singles at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

 He retired from international competition in January 2014.
+He died in 20 January 2023 at the age of 62.